 Three of the five most popular destinations for Germans are found in Greece: Crete, Rhodes and Kos.
 Greece is also very popular among Northern Europeans.
 For Norwegians, Swedes, Danes and Finns, Greece is the number one holiday destination.

 Crete is a very big island with a multitude of places and sites worth seeing!
 Search for and book a flight to Crete via the Greek national carrier Aegean Airlines, or within Greece via Aegean Airlines or Olympic Air.
-For car rentals in Crete, go to our Affiliate and industry leader Auto Europe, and explore your many options at the best prices!
+For car rentals in Crete, visit Auto Europe.
 There’s something undeniably artistic in the way the Cretan landscape unfolds, from the sun-drenched beaches in the north to the rugged canyons spilling out at the cove-carved and cliff-lined southern coast.
 In between, valleys cradle picturesque villages, and gentle hills are the overture to often snow-dabbed mountains.
 Take it all in on a driving tour, trek through Europe’s longest gorge, hike to the cave where Zeus was born or cycle among orchards on the Lasithi Plateau.
 Allow time to leave your footprints on a sandy beach, and boat, kayak or snorkel in the crystalline waters.

 Crete’s natural beauty is parallel only by the richness of its history.
 The island is the birthplace of the first advanced society on European soil, the Minoans, who ruled some 4000 years ago.
 You’ll find evocative vestiges all over, most famously at the Palace of Knossos.
 At the crossroads of three continents, Crete has been coveted and occupied by consecutive invaders.
 History imbues Chania and Rethymno, where labyrinthine lanes are lorded over by mighty fortresses, and where gorgeously restored Renaissance mansions rub rafters with mosques and Turkish bathhouses.
 The Byzantine influence stands in chapels, churches and monasteries, decorated by magnificent frescoes and icons.